 Designing Your 5x5 Training Regimen

-The 5x5 is a set or rep system and progression that promotes modest and consistent strength development.
+I recommend the 5x5 set or rep system for steady and consistent strength gains.

-If Bill Starr's original routine isn't to your liking, you may apply the basic formula for your program.
+If Bill Starr's original routine doesn't suit you, feel free to adapt the basic formula to fit your program.

 - You'll train your entire body three times weekly, alternating between three compound motions per session, but not more than three exercises.